 COURTNEY ARMSTRONG, LPC, MHSP

 Financial: Courtney Armstrong is the Founder and President of the Institute for Trauma Informed Hypnotherapy.
-She is a National Board Certified Instructor and Fellow in Clinical Hypnotherapy, and she receives royalties as a published author.
-Ms. Armstrong receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives royalties as a published author.
+Courtney Armstrong receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Courtney Armstrong is a member of the National Board for Certified Clinical Hypnotherapy, the American Mental Health Counselor's Association, and the Tennessee Licensed Professional Counselor's Association.
+Non-financial: Courtney Armstrong is a member of the American Society for Clinical Hypnosis and the American Mental Health Counselor’s Association.

 MARY JO BARRETT, MSW